fireae/arcbuild/README.md

 # CMake build scripts for ArcSoft SDK

-Pure cmake scripts for native and cross compiling building of ArcSoft SDK.
+Pure CMake scripts for native and cross compiling building of ArcSoft SDK.
 The previous version is [arcbuild](http://172.17.10.213/lny1856/arcbuild).